The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-Rinse 2 cups of either green or yellow split peas, and add them to the slow cooker with 1 diced onion, 2 chopped carrots, 2 chopped celery stalks, 4 minced garlic cloves, 1 smoked ham hock (or 1 cup diced ham), 6 to 7 cups of water or chicken broth, 2 bay leaves, 1 teaspoon of dried thyme, and a pinch of salt (the ham will add some salt, so you can add more at the end).
-Cook on LOW for 7-8 hours.
-When the soup is finished, the peas should have broken down into a puree that is both thick and slightly chunky; you should be able to stir it smooth with a spoon.
-If you used a ham hock, remove it, shred the meat off, and put the meat back into the pot.
-Add a bit of vinegar to liven it up and some freshly ground black pepper to finish it off.
+Wash 2 cups of green or yellow split peas and put them in a slow cooker with 1 chopped onion, 2 chopped carrots, 2 sticks of chopped celery, 4 minced cloves of garlic, 1 smoked ham hock (or 1 cup of diced ham), 6–7 cups of water or chicken broth, 2 bay leaves, 1 teaspoon of dried thyme, and a little salt (you can wait to season more at the end since the ham will add some salt).
+Cook on LOW for 7 to 8 hours.
+The soup is done when the peas have turned to a puree and the soup is thick and slightly chunky (you should be able to stir it smooth with a spoon).
+If you used ham hock, take it out, shred the meat off, put it back in, and add a bit of vinegar to liven it up.
+Finish it with some freshly ground black pepper.

-Swap: Nothing works better than a leftover ham bone from a holiday dinner.
-For a vegetarian option, omit the meat and add 1 teaspoon of smoked paprika and 1 tablespoon of soy sauce for savory depth.
+Swap: An old ham bone from a holiday dinner works the best.
+For a vegetarian version, do not add the meat and include 1 teaspoon of smoked paprika and 1 tablespoon of soy sauce for a savory depth.

 11) Creamy Tomato Chicken